quantumified/file-upload/README.md

 # file-upload
 Barebones ultra basic and insecure file upload and download site.
-Has no security features LOL.
+Built in JavaScript.